wavefrontHQ/docs/pages/doc/tracing_apdex.md

 When you send your applications trace data to Wavefront, the application data is detected as first-class citizens using the traces, and the Apdex score is calculated using the threshold value (T) you define.

-The default threshold value (T) is set to 100ms and only users that have [super admin permissions](authorization.html#who-is-the-super-admin-user) can configure the threshold (T).
+The default threshold value (T) is set to 100ms, and only [Super Admin users](authorization.html#who-is-the-super-admin-user) can configure the threshold (T).

 ### Apdex score